-As defense minister, the prince has taken a hard line with Qatar, Iran and Yemen -- and the US should expect to find itself increasingly caught up in the ebb and flow of the region's ever-increasing
+As defense minister, the prince has taken a hard line with Qatar, Iran and Yemen – and the US should expect to find itself increasingly caught up in the ebb and flow of the region’s ever-increasing political tensions.

 Now, with a more gung-ho crown prince set to take charge, it is fair to assume that the Saudis will double down on its hardline positions on Qatar, Iran and the Yemen conflict.

 In the short term, it’s hard to tell.
 The message to Qatar is clear: Expect more of the same.
 Mohammed bin Salman’s appointment means that the hard line taken by the Saudis is here to stay – and that no older, wiser voices are going to swoop in and moderate the stance any time soon.